poppinlp/js-api-generator/README.md

 - from easy config file
 - with Promise returned
 - by XMLHttpRequest or fetch API (Current version use fetch API to request.
 Wish to use XMLHttpRequest?
 See [tag 0.2.4](https://github.com/poppinlp/js-api-generator/tree/v0.2.4))
-- and builtin browserify and rollup
+- builtin browserify and rollup
+- e.t.c

 ## Getting Started